 by Anthony Palmer

-The 360 Migration project was originally discussed at Crossing Lines, a collaborative venture with the Centre for Urban and Community Research and a satellite group of London Independent Photography.
+Crossing Lines is a collaborative venture with the Centre for Urban and Community Research and a satellite group of London Independent Photography.
 The meetings are hosted by the interviewer and photographer Anthony Palmer and take place online every first Wednesday of the month from 6-8pm.
 Other topics that have recently been explored include photography of architectural re-use, industrial preservation, a visual sociology of the doorbell, colonial spaces, the social memory of place and how regeneration of the city can be photographed.

 If you’re interested in joining Crossing Lines please contact Anthony Palmer , or visit the Crossing Lines page on London Independent Photography